What are Exogenous Ketones and Should You Take them?

 These are a common sight in the supplement aisles of pharmacies and health stores – and they have nothing to do with ketone bodies or ketosis, and there’s no credible science suggesting it helps with weight-loss.

-So which of these supplements is most effective for weight loss?
+So which of these 3 Ketone Supplement Types is most effective for weight loss?

-Well, a study compared all three of the legitimate ketone supplements and found that ketone esters were initially most effective… but by the time four weeks had gone by, the ketone salts had caught up.
+One study compared all 3 types of ketone supplements and found ketone esters to initially be the most effective… but by the time 4 weeks had gone by, the ketone salts had caught up in efficacy.

 But do you really need to buy ketone supplements at all?